If you’re cooking with the kids and looking for an easy recipe, then try out these super easy jam tarts – quick, tasty and great for kids to bake.

 - Try lemon curd

 - Put little pastry stars or other shapes on top as decoration

-How to serve jam tarts
+How to serve

 - Perfect for picnics